mesosphere/dcos-docs-site/pages/1.8/administration/storage/nfs/index.md

 # Overview

-For some stateful services, such as Jenkins/Velocity, it can be convenient to mount a shared network drive to every node.
+For some stateful services, such as Jenkins, it can be convenient to mount a shared network drive to every node.
 A shared network drive makes it possible to launch the task on a new node if the node in use becomes unavailable.

 **Note:** This example uses CoreOS and systemd and has not been tested in other environments.